Pierre Turgeon: Buffalo Sabres

 Turgeon would quickly make an impact with the Sabres once he arrived.
 In his rookie season, he contributed a respectable 42 points (14 goals, 28 assists) during the 1987–88 season, helping the Sabres reach the Stanley Cup playoffs for the first time in three years.
+In his first postseason appearance as a player, he recorded four goals and three assists as the Sabres were eliminated in six games in the first round.

 His production increased to 88 points (34 goals and 54 assists) for the 1988–89 season as he quickly became a fan favourite.
 In the 1989–90 season, he became a star by scoring 106 points (40 goals and 66 assists) and playing in the 1990 NHL All-Star Game.
+He was only the fourth Sabre to record a 100-point season in team history.
 Turgeon's production dipped a little bit in the 1990–91 season to 79 points (32 goals and 47 assists), but he was still a solid performer.
+Playoff success eluded the Sabres in Turgeon's time with the team, as they were eliminated in the first round each time that he played with them.
+In eight games played in the season, he led the team in scoring with two goals and six assists for Buffalo before being traded.